bcgov/jag-shuber-api/docker/README.md

 # Running the sheriff-scheduling API in Docker

-This is the API Docker portion of the sheriff-scheduling appliaction.
+This is the API Docker portion of the sheriff-scheduling application.
 The Frontend portion of the application is in the sheriff-scheduling Frontend repository.

 See the docker folder of the sheriff-scheduling Frontend repository for details.